 This data-hostage concern may be valid in some cases, not because a third party seeks to hold and control the data but because ongoing data sharing is technically difficult.
 For example, if the third party’s own systems aren’t fully integrated with front-end investor and back-end reporting systems.
 If the third party has to assemble data from multiple sources, then “reporting” (as opposed to free-flowing data access) may be all the third party can accommodate.

-To the extent some managers may still be reluctant to retire what we consider to be high-risk operational practices, we suspect it’s because they recognize the value of their data.
+To the extent some private equity managers may still be reluctant to retire what we consider to be high-risk operational practices, we suspect it’s because they recognize the value of their data.
 Our take is they are correct in recognizing data access is vital and may be pleasantly surprised when they realize they can get to “yes” on all three of the following questions if they find the right partner to deliver:

 - Are you confident you can respond quickly to regulators, without having to move mountains?